-Using these criteria, 153 risk takers were identified at DZ BANK for the reporting period.
-A further 113 group risk takers from subordinate entities were identified for the DZ BANK Group.
+Using these criteria, 152 risk takers were identified at DZ BANK for the reporting period.
+A further 114 group risk takers from subordinate entities were identified for the DZ BANK Group.

-The remuneration structure and, in particular, the bonus calculation for all employees below the level of head of division who have been identified as risk takers for DZ BANK are governed by the remuneration system for employees in the NCN wage sector (see section 15.3.4).
+The remuneration structure and, in particular, the bonus calculation for all employees below the level of head of division who have been identified as risk takers for DZ BANK are governed by the remuneration system for employees in the NCN wage sector (see section 3.4).

 In accordance with the provisions of InstitutsVergV, some of a risk taker's variable remuneration is deferred and subject to a retention period if the variable remuneration exceeds €50 thousand or constitutes more than a third of his or her total annual remuneration.
 Of the total variable remuneration, 30 percent of the calculated bonus amount is paid to the employee with the April salary in the following year.
-A further 30 percent is subject to a oneyear retention period.
+A further 30 percent is subject to a one-year retention period.
 The other 40 percent of the calculated bonus is deferred over a period of four years.
 The deferred variable remuneration is split into four (each amounting to a quarter of the 40 percent).
-50 percent of the level of deferred variable remuneration depends on the bank's long-term performance.
+50 percent of the deferred variable remuneration is subject to a retention period.
+During the deferral period, 50 percent of the level of deferred variable remuneration depends on the bank's long-term performance.
 During the retention periods, this percentage rises to 100 percent.
 The change in the value of DZ BANK's shares between April 15 and the applicable valuation date (April 14) is used to measure long-term performance.
-If the share price drops by more than 25 percent, the deferred portion of the bonus amounts to 20 percent; if the share price falls by 15 percent to 20 percent, the deferred portion of the bonus amounts to 75 percent.
-If the share price drops by less than 15 percent, the deferred portion of the bonus is 100 percent.
+If the share price drops by more than 25 percent, the deferred portion of the bonus amounts to zero.
+If the share price falls by 15 percent to 20 percent, the deferred portion of the bonus amounts to 75 percent.
+If the share price falls by 15 percent to applicable valuation of the bonus amounts to 75 percent.
+If the share price drops by less than 15 percent, the deferred portion of the bonus amounts to 75 percent.
+If the share price drops by less than 15 percent, the deferred portion of the bonus amounts to 75 percent.
+If the share price drops by less than 15 percent, the deferred portion of the bonus amounts to 75 percent.
+If the share price drops by less than 15 percent, the deferred portion of the bonus amounts to 75 percent.
+If the share price drops by less than 15 percent, the deferred portion of the bonus at 100 percent.
 None of DZ BANK's shares are traded on the market.
 Once a year, an external auditing firm calculates the value of the shares in accordance with the principles for conducting enterprise valuations pursuant to standard 1 (IDW S1) of the Institut der Wirtschaftsprüfer in Deutschland e.V.
 (IDW) [Institute of Public Auditors in Germany].
 An increase in the share price does not result in higher variable remuneration.